bakdata/streams-explorer/README.md

 pip install -r requirements.txt
 ```

-2. Forward the ports to Kafka Connect, Schema Registry, and Prometheus. (other integrations are optional)
+2. Forward the ports to Prometheus.
+(Kafka Connect, Schema Registry, or other integrations are optional)
 3. Configure the backend in [settings.yaml](backend/settings.yaml).
 4. Start the backend server